ealva-com/welite/README.md

 ### TODO
   * Much more testing
-  * Expose more SQLite functionality (need DSL for Trigger)
+  * Expose more SQLite functionality
   * Rethink binding parameters.
 Currently, not enforcing type at compile-time and instead doing conversions at run-time

 ### Contributions